williamchase14/Large-Reporting-Template/README.md

 ## Current Workflow

 ### Data Collection
-Survey responses are exported from Qualtrics as CSV files and placed in Survey Data/All CSVs/.
+Data is stored as CSV files and placed in Survey Data/All CSVs/.

 ### Data Preparation (Python)